IbrahHaroon/IbrahHaroon/README.md

 - Developed RESTful endpoints for authentication and CRUD operations to ensure seamless client-server interaction.
 - Coordinated with a React frontend to deliver a complete full-stack e-commerce solution with a robust backend.

-### 🤖 Hackathon AI Bot | Python, HTML, CSS, GitHub, PhiData, Django
+### 🤖 Hackathon AI Bot | Python, HTML, CSS, GitHub, PhilaData, Django
 - Led a team of four to develop an AI chatbot during a hackathon, managing backend integration with Django.
 - Directed task assignments, timeframes, and collaboration to ensure balanced focus between frontend and backend work.
 - Researched solutions and guided teammates to overcome challenges with AI integration into the Django framework.